 An individual who becomes aware of conduct defrauding the Government of federal funds may file an action on behalf of the Government to recover the fraudulent funds under the False Claims Act (“FCA”).
 Wyatt & Blake have represented numerous plaintiffs (also referred to as relators) in such proceedings.
 Qui tam cases are filed under seal and served only on the Government.
 The case remains under seal while the Government investigates and determines whether it wants to join the lawsuit.
 Relators are entitled to a percentage of the total recovery in the case and may also recover attorneys’ fees in some cases.
-The FCA is a powerful deterrent to fraudulent conduct as damages may be awarded up to $11,000 per false claims.
+The FCA is a powerful deterrent to fraudulent conduct as damages may be awarded in the amount of $11,665.00 or more per false claims.

-James Wyatt recently presented a seminar to counsel throughout the state of North Carolina concerning the North Carolina False Claims Act.
+James Wyatt has presented a seminar to counsel throughout the state of North Carolina concerning the North Carolina False Claims Act.
 Click here to access the PowerPoint presentation from this seminar.
-In addition, James recently co-authored two publications concerning the False Claims Act.
-These articles include a comparison of the NC False Claims Act with the federal False Claims Act.
+In addition, James has co-authored two publications concerning the False Claims Act.
+These articles include a comparison of the N.C.
+False Claims Act with the federal False Claims Act.
 Click here to review a copy of these publications.

 Wyatt & Blake served as co-counsel to qui tam plaintiffs in a lawsuit against Adventist Health System.
 This lawsuit exposed an alleged scheme by Adventist Health System to pay doctors excessive compensation in exchange for patient referrals to Adventist-owned hospitals, clinics and other outpatient services.
-In September 2015, the lawsuit was unsealed and Adventist agreed to pay a total of $118.7 million to settle the complaint.
+Adventist ultimately agreed to pay a total of $118.7 million to settle the complaint.
 An article about this lawsuit can be viewed here.

 Wyatt & Blake also served as co-counsel in connection with a qui tam lawsuit filed against Health Diagnostic Laboratory Inc., alleging that illegal kickbacks were made to doctors in exchange for samples of blood being sent to HDL’s lab for testing.
 The United States intervened in this lawsuit and HDL entered into an agreement to pay $47 million to settle the lawsuit.
 Click here to read a Wall Street Journal article about the settlement.